xhexhi/xhexhi/README.md

 Hello,

-We have installed the xtb version 6.4.1 (afa7b- size "threshold", but encounters memory problems in the case of larger molecules.
+We have installed the xtb version 6.4.1 (afa7bdf) in our calculation center (the binary version).
+The code works fine up to a certain molecular size "threshold", but encounters memory problems in the case of larger molecules.
 This happens for instance in the example of a pi-stacked dimer containing 704 atoms at all.
 Below you can find the partial submission script and the error message provided by the system.